Spam Protection

 Spam protection is about reducing junk submissions without making the form harder for real people to use.

 Formie gives you a few layers to work with, so you can start with lighter filtering and add stronger checks only where they are needed.
-Most of the control lives in Formie → Settings → Spam.
+Most of the control lives in Formie → Settings → Spam Protection.

-Captcha failures, keyword matches, and related signals are evaluated together in the submission workflow’s screening stage.
-For how that stage is ordered, how it relates to validation, and how to extend it, see Submission screening.
+Captcha failures, keyword matches, submission guard failures, and related signals are evaluated together in the submission workflow’s screen stage.
+For how that stage is ordered, how it relates to validation, and how to extend it, see Submission Screening.

 At the plugin level, you can choose whether spam submissions should still be saved.
 Saving them is useful when you need to review false positives, understand what kind of spam is hitting the form, or debug a captcha or filtering rule.